ghamzak/SKIP/README.md

 # SKIP
-Pytorch implementation of **S**emantic **K**nowledge **I**n **P**rocedural text understanding model on [ProPara dataset](https://allenai.org/data/propara).
-The SKIP model was heavily inspired by [KOALA model](https://github.com/ytyz1307zzh/KOALA)  (See the [leaderboard](https://leaderboard.allenai.org/propara/submissions/public)).
-The main difference with KOALA is that KOALA only uses commonsense knowledge extracted from ConceptNet, while SKIP uses linguistic knowledge as well.
+Pytorch implementation of **S**emantic **K**nowledge **I**n **P**rocedural text understanding (SKIP) model on [ProPara dataset](https://allenai.org/data/propara).
+The SKIP model was heavily inspired by [KOALA model](https://github.com/ytyz1307zzh/KOALA) developed by researchers from Microsoft and Peking Uniersity (See the [leaderboard](https://leaderboard.allenai.org/propara/submissions/public)).
+The main difference of SKIP and KOALA is that KOALA only uses commonsense knowledge extracted from ConceptNet, while SKIP uses semantic knowledge as well.
 In particular, SKIP uses the semantic predicates extracted from the VerbNet semantic parse of each sentence in the dataset, using the information encoded in the semantic predicates for informing the model about the semantics of the event that is happenning to individual entities in a given sentence.

 ## Data